 We classify all of our debt securities as available for sale based on our investment strategy for the securities.
 Generally, we recognize periodic changes in the difference between fair value and amortized cost in Unrealized gains on available-for-sale securities and other in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 Realized gains and losses upon sales of debt securities are reclassified from other comprehensive income (loss) and recognized on the trade date in Gains and losses on investments, net in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 We use the FIFO method to determine the cost basis on sales of debt securities.
 Interest income from debt securities is reported in Interest income in our Consolidated Statements of Operations and Comprehensive Income (Loss).
-We could realize proceeds from certain investments prior to their contractual maturity if we sell these securities before such maturity.
+We use the FIFO method to determine the cost basis on sales of debt securities.
+Interest income from debt securities is reported in Interest income in our Consolidated Statements of Operations and Comprehensive Income to their contractual maturity if we sell these securities before such maturity.